ibovkush/angular-demo-app/README.md

 1. Make sure you have installed last versions of node.js server and npm
 2. Pull code base to local folder
 3. Run `npm install` in console using selected folder
-4. Run of the commands listed bellow to run, test or develop the application
+4. Run one of the commands listed bellow to run, test or develop the application
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.